One of the entrances to the nature reserve.

-Situated on Penglais Hill at the north end of town, Parc Penglais offers peaceful woodland walks and excellent views of the town.
+Situated on the northern edge of the town, Penglais Nature Park is a popular hilltop nature reserve.
+Spanning 11 hectares, the park offers peaceful woodland walks and excellent views of the town.

 Once part of the Penglais Estate, the woodland has been donated to the town by the University.
 A network of footpaths criss-cross the park which is a combination of beech woods and an old quarry.